0cfernandes00/Project2-Stream-Compaction/README.md

 In this process, I first implemented these algorithms on the CPU including Scan(Prefix Sum) and built up to a naive, work efficient, and thrust implementation of stream compaction.
 I also optimized my work efficient scan bringing the time on a non-power-of-2 array from 0.2 ms to 0.02ms

-Can you find the performance bottlenecks?
-Is it memory I/O?
-Computation?
-Is it different for each implementation?

 ### CPU
 This section implemented an Exclusive Prefix Sum (Scan), a Stream Compaction without scan, and finally built up to a Stream Compaction with scan.